 Why are most folks not aware that Indian marker trees exist?
 Many years ago, the American Indians were not fond of explaining all the details regarding their way of life to outsiders.
 They always saw the need to live within the balance of nature and had a great reverence for all the glorious things that nature provided.
 They were the ultimate stewards of our natural world, whereas the “white man” only saw endless opportunity.
 “White man look—but not see.”

 Indian marker trees are the living witnesses to the history of a past civilization and their incredible way of life.
 Indian marker trees are a significant part of this nation’s cultural heritage and a gift to our current society.
 They provide lessons about our past and lessons yet to be learned; but their life expectancy is limited.
 This underscores an urgency to study and document as much information as we can about those trees that do exist.
 A number of suspected Indian marker trees in the DFW area are currently being researched and more details are expected in the future.

 A very inspired group of volunteers known as the “Mountain Stewards” have documented literally thousands of Cherokee Indian marker trees in the Southern Appalachian Mountains.
 They created trail maps, presentations, and completed a soon to be released book on their research.
 The organization’s president, Donald Wells, is an outstanding source of information and support for our regional research.

-Since there are different shapes for some tribes, the trees could have been used to mark tribal boundaries, signaling other tribes to stay away—much like “no trespassing” signs.
+There may be different shapes for some tribes, and the trees could have been used to mark tribal boundaries, signaling other tribes to stay away – much like “no trespassing” signs.

 Although there is enough documentation on Indian marker trees to more than verify and confirm their existence, skeptics remain.